makersacademy/rps-challenge/README.md

 - Enter this into your web URL 'localhost:9292'
 - Start the game by entering your name

+## Alternative
+You can play the game here https://rps-game1.herokuapp.com/

 ## Basic Rules
 - Rock beats Scissors
 - Scissors beats Paper